River Cottage Bites

 River Cottage's foraging guide, John Wright, provides a simple guide to finding, identifying and cooking the best seaweed delights.

-River Cottage foraging guide John Wright is out looking of laver, a seaweed that only the Welsh have learnt to harvest, cook and enjoy.
-But John thinks its a secret the rest of Britain should get in on, and his laverbread with bacon and clams recipe makes a compelling case.
+John Wright thinks laver, a seaweed that only the Welsh have learnt to harvest, is a secret the rest of Britain should get in on, and his laverbread with bacon and clams recipe makes a compelling case

 River Cottage jam and preserves expert Pam Corbin shows how to make the classics of the breakfast table, with a step-by-step guide to making your own Seville orange marmalade.